How long has it been since you have run a social media audit?

 - Publishing metrics

 - Referral traffic

-Check out the KPIs table included in our social media audit template.
-All you have to do is put down the numbers.
+Refer to the KPIs table included in our social media audit template; simply input the relevant figures.

 - Timely tracking will allow you to spot regular seasonal changes